Paula and David Ben-Gurion’s graves are in a small national park on a picturesque mountain edge near Sde Boker.

 Source: official site

-Note: If you want to find out more about Israel’s first prime minister, then I would suggest visiting Ben Gurion’s hut.
+Note: If you want to learn more about Israel’s first prime minister, I would suggest visiting Ben Gurion’s hut.

 When to Visit?

 I always recommend visiting the desert during the winter.
 Moreover, since it will not be hot, you can combine the visit with a hike at Ein Avdat National Park.